tc39/notes/meetings/2018-05/may-24.md

 SGO: That works for us.

-MS: In Alternative 3, Colors are often described in Hex, so that seems like a potential collision.
+MLS: In Alternative 3, Colors are often described in Hex, so that seems like a potential collision.
 If someone wants to do a manipulation of colors with the Extension proposal, this would be impossible.

 WH: I like any of these except for #3, which doesn't work.
 You get ambiguities related to decimals: if you define a unit called `_0`, that would be ambiguous. `_0_px` is also a good one — even with units not containing exclusively decimal digits you get ambiguity.